 - Straightforward paperwork process: You don’t need to complete a long application or submit a ton of documentation since only pre-approved borrowers can apply for Sallie Mae personal loans.

 - Loans can be used for many purposes.
 You can use your Sallie Mae personal loan to finance a home renovation, pay for a major life expense, or to consolidate credit card debt.

 - Limited availability: Most people will not be able to get Sallie Mae personal loans due to the fact that the product is invitation-only.
 It can be frustrating not to be able to obtain a personal offer code when you want one and to have no ability to apply for a loan if you like the loan terms being offered.

 - High interest rates: The minimum APR of 6.99% is competitive, but it’s available only to the most creditworthy applicants.
 Loan rates go as high as 24.99% APR, which is much higher than the interest rates offered by many competitor loans and which could make your Sallie Mae personal loan very expensive.

 - Few loan repayment options: You will have to repay your loan from Sallie Mae over either 36 months or 60 months.
 These are relatively short repayment terms that do not provide a lot of flexibility compared to some competitor personal loan options, and they mean that you may end up with a higher monthly payment than you are comfortable with.
 On the other hand, there are no prepayment penalties, so you always have the option to submit loan payments before their due date.

-If you don’t have an offer code, or cannot qualify for a loan with Sallie Mae or you want to compare different offers before applying, check out LendEDU’s picks for the best personal loan lenders.
+If you don’t have an offer code, or cannot qualify for a loan with Sallie Mae or you want to compare different offers before applying, check out some of the lenders below.

-Here are top lenders for those with good credit:
+Here are lenders for those with good credit: